gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 ### Fetch the data

-Next, in a shared project, create a `FetchCountContext`:
+Next, in a shared project, create a React context named `FetchCountContext`:

 ```ts shared/src/fetchCountContext.ts
 import { createContext, useContext } from "react";